 Investing in a CRM is one of the most important things a business can do to build and maintain a healthy pipeline.
 Marrying your CRM and ERP data is a key requirement for sales capacity planning, computing compound metrics such as LTV:CAC ratio, CAC payback period, Burn Multiple, etc.

 A pioneer in the CRM category, Salesforce is a powerful CRM, especially suited for large enterprise teams.
 It provides a wide array of tools for automating workflows and tracking analytics.
-Additionally, specific plans include an AI assistant that automatically handles tasks such as lead scoring, calculating deal health, and other functions.

-Hubspot is the de-facto CRM software for early-stage and mid-market companies alike looking for common CRM features like contact management and workflow automation.
-Many companies prefer Hubspot as it provides marketing automation and help desk features which means they don't have to switch between multiple tools to manage all the activities necessary to nurture prospects through the pipeline and serve them well once they become customers.
+HubSpot is the de facto CRM software for early-stage and mid-market companies alike looking for common CRM features like contact management and workflow automation.
+Many companies prefer HubSpot as it provides marketing automation and help desk features, which means they don't have to switch between multiple tools to manage all the activities necessary to nurture prospects through the pipeline and serve them well once they become customers.

 Human resources information system (HRIS) software